Updated: February 11, 2020

 I'm seeing a lot of gripes about Facebook lately.

-People are saying Facebook is dying because of the new restrictions on the news feed and the drop in Reach.
+People are saying Facebook is dying because of the news feed algorithm.
+They're saying it's becoming harder and harder to get more Likes on Facebook.

-Some "experts" are even claiming there's no longer a reason to even have a Facebook business page.
+Some "experts" are saying it's not necessary to even have a Facebook business page.

 I completely disagree!